pikepdf/pikepdf/docs/references/build_process.md

 assurance, and how to get a different provider — are documented in {ref}`security`.
 Keep the two in sync when changing the build.

+## Linux qpdf build cache

+On Linux, cibuildwheel's `before-all` step compiles libqpdf inside each manylinux or musllinux container.
+The manylinux x86_64 wheels are split into one job per target (see the comment in `build.yml`), so without a cache several jobs would compile the same qpdf for the same image.

+Instead, `build.yml` restores a per-image archive of the installed qpdf with `actions/cache` before running cibuildwheel. `QPDF_CACHE_DIR` tells `posix-build-wheel-deps.bash` where to find it inside the container, through cibuildwheel's `/host` mount of the runner's filesystem.
+On a hit the script extracts the archive into `/usr/local` and skips the download and compile.
+On a miss it downloads and compiles qpdf as usual, then archives what `cmake --install` installed, and the job saves that to the cache.

+The cache key hashes `pyproject.toml` (the qpdf version and image choice), `build.yml` (the cibuildwheel version, which pins the image tag) and the POSIX build scripts, so any change to them rebuilds qpdf once.
+The yum/apk package installs still run on a hit, since libqpdf links libjpeg and zlib at run time.

 ## macOS generally

 Here are the current constraints for building on macOS: